extcode/cart/Documentation/AdministratorManual/Configuration/ActionConfiguration/CartController/showCartAction/Index.rst

    Data type
       boolean
    Description
-      Enables/disables the display and selection of configured payment methods in the shopping cart.
+      Enables/disables the display and selection of configured shipping methods in the shopping cart.
    Default
       true